SirajChokshi/messenger-data-analysis/README.md

 ### Downloading Data

-To download your Facebook Messenger data follow instructions relevant to your Facebook version [as described by the Facebook Help Center](https://www.facebook.com/help/1701730696756992?helpref=hc_global_nav).
+1. To download your Facebook Messenger data follow instructions relevant to your Facebook version [as described by the Facebook Help Center](https://www.facebook.com/help/1701730696756992?helpref=hc_global_nav).

 **Ensure you have selected the "Messages" category**

+2. Clone this repository `git clone https://github.com/SirajChokshi/messenger-data-analysis.git` or download as zip.

-Proceed to extract the `facebook-<name>.zip` folder and navigate to the contents of `messages/`.
+3. Proceed to extract the `facebook-<name>.zip` folder and navigate to the contents of `messages/`.
 Place the contents of this folder in your clone of this repository<sup>2</sup>.

 Ensure that your file structure looks something like this: